The Calabi-Yau Landscape: from Geometry, to Physics, to Machine-Learning: A Typical Problem

+A few technical remarks here.
+In the NIST database, the digits are given in $28 \times 28$ pixel grayscales.
+So each pixel, of the $28^2$ pixels, is represented by a real number from 0 to 1 (with 1 meaning white and 0, black) in order to designate the level of grey.
+This could be useful in that when people write, tapering off and making the stroke lighter differs for different digits; thus the level of greyscale is an extra feature in the input.
+For simplicity, we have made the image purely black and white, whereby representing the digit by a binary $28\times28$ matrix (one can literally see this in the matrix of 1s and 0s above).
+An ML algorithm would then have to be able to tell that this matrix corresponds to the number 3.

-from which we see large (and in some sense also small) variation in hand-writing.
-The likes of smartphones then performs the four-step procedure \begin{enumerate} \item Acquire data: the collection of known cases (input $\to$ output), such as \eqref{sampledigits}, is commonly called {\blue training data}; \item Machine-Learn: this is the core algorithm which is slowly dominating all fields of human endeavour, from patient diagnoses, to LHC particle data analysis, to speech and hand--writing recognition, etc. This chapter will be devoted to an invitation to this subject for mathematicians and theoretical physicists \footnote{ Indeed, for this audience which is versed in the elements of differential and algebraic geometry and/or quantum field theory and general relativity, the tools in the subject of machine-learning should present no conceptual challenge.
+What the likes of smartphones performs the following four-step procedure \begin{enumerate} \item Acquire data: the collection of known cases (input $\to$ output), such as \eqref{sampledigits}, is commonly called {\blue training data}; \item Machine-Learn: this is the core algorithm which is slowly dominating all fields of human endeavour, from patient diagnoses, to LHC particle data analysis, to speech and hand--writing recognition, etc. This chapter will be devoted to an invitation to this subject for mathematicians and theoretical physicists \footnote{ Indeed, for this audience which is versed in the elements of differential and algebraic geometry and/or quantum field theory and general relativity, the tools in the subject of machine-learning should present no conceptual challenge.
 This is part of the appeal of the field, it is remarkably simple but extraordinarily powerful and universally applicable, so powerful, in fact, that there is still much which seem almost magical and await statements of formal theorems and rigorous proofs. }; \item Validate: once the machine/AI has ``learnt'' the training data, we can take a set of so-called {\blue validation data}, which, importantly, the machine has {\em not} seen before.
 This is in the same format as the training data, with given input and ouput.
 Thus we can see how the machine performs on by checking the predicted output with the actual output; \item Predict: If the validation is well-behaved, then the machine-learning is successful and we can use it to predict new output on input hithertofore unseen. \end{enumerate}